Iran's supreme leader vows revenge after top nuclear scientist apparently assassinated - Local News 8

 Iran’s supreme leader vows revenge after top nuclear scientist apparently assassinated

-Iran’s Supreme Leader Ayatollah Seyyed Ali Khamenei has vowed revenge and to continue the country’s “scientific” activities after the apparent assassination of the country’s chief nuclear scientist, as top Iranian officials pile blame on Israel over the killing.
+Iran’s Supreme Leader Ayatollah Seyyed Ali Khamenei has vowed revenge after the killing of the country’s chief nuclear scientist, as top officials pile blame on Israel.

-Mohsen Fakhrizadeh, who became the face of Iran’s controversial nuclear program, was killed in an apparent ambush in a district east of Tehran on Friday.
-Photos from the scene showed the shattered windshield of a car, and blood on the road.
+Mohsen Fakhrizadeh, who became the face of Iran’s controversial nuclear program, was killed in a district east of Tehran on Friday, in what Iranian officials are calling an assassination.

 “There are two matters that people in charge should put in their to do list: 1- To follow up the atrocity and retaliate against those who were responsible for it.
 2- To follow up Martyr Fakhrizadeh’s scientific and technical activities in all fields in which he was active,” Khamenei wrote Saturday in a tweet from an account often attributed to him, making a veiled reference to the country’s nuclear activities.

+ANALYSIS: Killing humiliates Iran.
+But no one in the world’s most febrile region wants war

+Iranian Defense Minister Brig.
+Gen. Amir Hatami said Fakhrizadeh was ambushed by gunmen and targeted by a Nissan vehicle explosion before a firefight ensued, semi-official news agency ISNA reported.

-At a cabinet meeting Saturday, Iranian President Hassan Rouhani said: “The think tanks and the enemies of Iran must know that the Iranian nation and the officials in charge in the country arIe brave and determined to respond to the murder in time.”
+At a cabinet meeting Saturday, Iranian President Hassan Rouhani also said the country would retaliate and pointed to Israel for orchestrating the attack.
+“The think tanks and the enemies of Iran must know that the Iranian nation and the officials in charge in the country are brave and determined to respond to the murder in time,” he said.

-Rouhani and other senior officials had earlier accused Israel of orchestrating the killing, also vowing to retaliate.

-In a statement published by semi-official news agency Fars, Rouhani laid blame on Israel for the attack: “Once again, the filthy hands of oppressors, in concert with the illegitimate Zionist regime, are tainted with the blood of one of the distinguished sons of this land and have thusly saddened the people of Iran for the loss of such a distinguished servant and scientist.”
+He added that the killing was carried out at “the filthy hands of oppressors, in concert with the illegitimate Zionist regime.”

-Iranian Foreign Minister Javad Zarif’s had on Friday called the killing “cowardice — with serious indications of Israeli role.”
+Iranian Foreign Minister Javad Zarif on Friday called the killing “cowardice — with serious indications of Israeli role.”

 Iran has provided no evidence of Israeli involvement.
 Israeli Prime Minister Benjamin Netanyahu’s office declined to comment to CNN on Friday.